One standard bouillon cube typically equals about 1 to 1.5 teaspoons of bouillon powder or paste when dissolved.

 ➤ Adjust quantity based on recipe saltiness preference.

-➤ Use cubes as a convenient alternative to broth.
+➤ Use cubes as a convenient alternative to broth, stock, or loose bouillon.

 Frequently Asked Questions